userkito/FractalGen/README.md

     image in the iters param.
 The functions that compose the image are in diferent colours, for the user to identify them.
-  - Add a new ifs code by typing the values of the diferent parameters of its functions, adding them one by one with the add button.
-When you have all the functions that compose the image inserted, click Draw to display your own IFS.
+  - Add a new ifs code by typing the values of the diferent parameters of its functions, adding these functions one by one with the add button.
+When you have all the functions that compose the image inserted, hit Draw to display your own IFS.
 If you like it, save it's IFS code with the Save button.